matteocacciola/pyvolutionary/README.md

 `Task` object and returns a dictionary as above described.

 ## Utilities
 **pyVolutionary** provides a set of utilities to facilitate the use of the library.

-For example, you can use the `plot` function to plot the evolution of the algorithm.
+For instance, in case of bi-dimensional problems, you can use the `plot` function to plot the evolution of the algorithm.
 Its usage is as follows:

 ```python
 plot(function: callable, pos_min: float, pos_max: float, evolution: list[Population])